 The first one on our list of cheapest WordPress hosting providers is yours truly.

-We at 10Web provide you with four different packages, the cheapest of which is the Personal Package for $10, followed by our Premium offer for $24, then the Agency plan for $60 and lastly the Custom package for $66 per month.
+As for the price range for this unrivaled platform, we at 10Web provide you with four different packages, the cheapest of which is the Personal Package for $10, followed by our Premium offer for $24, then the Agency plan for $60 and lastly the Custom package for $66 per month.

 Our all-in-one deal includes services such as